jp-cpe/macOS-cpe-resources/Tools-and-Apps.md

 Jamf Migrator
   - Description: Can be used to export XML backups of all objects and/or migrate objects from one server to another via a GUI for the Jamf API.
   - Source: https://github.com/jamf/JamfMigrator
+  - How to Install via HomeBrew: brew install --cask jamf-migrator

 DEP Notify
   - Description: DEPNotify is a small light weight notification app that was designed to let your users know what's going on during a DEP enrollment.
 The app is focused on being very simple to use and easy to deploy.